caltechlibrary/caltechlibrary.github.io/project_index.md

 - [caltechdata_api](./caltechdata_api/) Python library for using the CaltechDATA API
 - [cell-atlas](./cell-atlas/) Cell atlas
 - [cl-js](./cl-js/) CL-js is a JavaScript library for integration with feeds and other library supplied services.
 It provides functionality through a global CL object.
-- [cli](./cli/) Building better command line interfaces for Caltech Library
 - [cloud-init-examples](./cloud-init-examples/) This repository includes an example of cloud-init YAML files for use with multipass VMs.
-- [codemeta-pandoc-examples](./codemeta-pandoc-examples/) This repository describes how to generate a CITATION.cff, about.md and installer.sh from a codemeta.json file using Pandoc.
 - [cold](./cold/) Controlled Object Lists and Datum
 - [crossrefapi](./crossrefapi/) This is a Go package fork working politely with the CrossRef API.
-- [csvtextarea](./csvtextarea/) A Web Component for working with tabular data, migrated to CL-web-components.
 - [dataciteapi](./dataciteapi/) A Golang package and command line utility for working with the public DataCite API
 - [dataset](./dataset/) dataset is a command line tool, Go package, shared library and Python package for working with JSON objects as collections
 - [datatools](./datatools/) A set of tools for working with JSON, CSV and Excel workbooks